websemantics/bragit/README.md

 ```
 Notice how each action has two attributes, a `uri` and a `property` name. **Bragit** appends the `uri` value to the repository `html_url` retrieved from Github API.
 This is then used to set the `href` value of the labeled button link element `a`.
 The `property` name is used to access a named attribute in the repository information returned from Github API.

 For example, using `stargazers_count` as an index to the repository data will return an number value.
-This number/text is then used to update the label element of the associated button.
-And that's how the magic happens, ladies and gents.
+This number/text is then used to update the label element of the associated button (and that's how the magic happens, ladies and gents).

 #### Using Bower

-If you prefer to use Bower, there is good news for you.
-Bower is supported out-of-the-box.
-Either incluce **Bragit** in your `bower.json` file of install from the command line,
+If the use of Bower is prefered, one can either include **Bragit** in the `bower.json` file of install from the command line,

  ```
  Bower install bragit